pymmcore-plus/pymmcore-gui/README.md

 GUI](https://github.com/micro-manager/micro-manager), leveraging modern Python tools for device control, image acquisition, and visualization.

-## Status
+## Project Status

-pymmcore-gui has evolved from an experimental prototype into a working application with:
+`pymmcore-gui` has evolved from an experimental prototype into a working application with:

 - ✅ Complete device control and configuration